JuliaLang/julia/README.windows.md

   2. Using [7-Zip](http://www.7-zip.org/download.html), extract the archive to any convenient directory.
     - *N.B.* Some versions of this archive contain zero-byte files that clash with existing files.
 If prompted, choose **not** to overwrite existing files.
     - You may need to extract the tarball in a separate step.
 This will create an `msys32` or `msys64` directory, according to the architecture you chose.
     - Move the `msys32` or `msys64` directory into your MinGW-builds directory, which is `C:\mingw-builds` if you followed the suggestion in step 3.
-We will omit the "32" or "64" in teh steps below and refer to this as "the msys directory".
+We will omit the "32" or "64" in the steps below and refer to this as "the msys directory".

   3. Double-click `msys2_shell.bat` in the msys directory.
 This will initialize MSYS2.
 The shell will tell you to `exit` and restart the shell, and that's a good idea.
 But we'll be doing that, for a different reason, a few lines down.